 The seed companies we choose to work with are family owned and operated, and offer premium seeds with high germination rates.
 All of our seeds are easy to grow, fast growing, and can be stored for long periods of time (1+ year).
 Below you will find information about the different trees we offer.
 To find out more about the specific tree, click the link and it will lead you to planting instructions, symbolism, and tree facts about the tree!

 Red maple is a moderately fast grower, which glistens with beautiful red leaves.
 It grows best in zones 3-9, plant these seeds in moist ground, with partial shade.
 The Red Maple is one of the most adaptable and popular trees in the U.S. because of its ability to adapt to so many different environments and locations.
 It grows to a mid-sized large tree.
 Click here for symbolism, information, and planting instructions for the Red maple.

 The Honey Locust is a bright green tree that turns yellow in the fall.
 It is often seen in urban environments, considerably in the midwest.
 It has the ability to withstand urban areas.
 Honey locust is a fast growing tree, and make wonderful shade-trees.
 They do not mind heat or drought, and are resistant to many diseases that affect trees.
 For best results, these seeds should be treated with boiling hot water right before planting to ensure optimal growing conditions.
-A single treatment of hot water, or sllight sanding will activate the seeds which can be planted immediately after.
+A single treatment of hot water, or slight sanding will activate the seeds which can be planted immediately after.
 Click here for symbolism, information and planting instructions for Honey locust.
 Click here for symbolism, information, and planting instructions for Honey Locust.